Jay-Roy Grot: Viborg

 After leaving Osnabrück, Grot signed a two-year contract with newly promoted Danish Superliga club Viborg FF on 6 July 2021.
 He made his debut for the club on 22 August, coming off the bench in the 79th minute for Tobias Bech in a 2–0 league win over AGF.
 His first goal came on 2 September in a Danish Cup game against Fredericia, scoring the 1–1 equaliser shortly before full time.
 Despite his goal, Viborg were knocked out of the tournament after a penalty shootout.
 Grot made his first league start a few days later, playing 77 minutes of a 3–2 loss to AaB as a left winger.
 He would remain a starter throughout the autumn, as Viborg performed above expectations and had stayed out of the relegation zone.
 On 4 March 2022, Grot scored his first league goal for the club in a 3–1 loss to Midtjylland, heading in a cross from Younes Bakiz.

 He made his European debut on 21 July 2022, starting in the UEFA Europa Conference League qualifier against Sūduva which ended in a 1–0 away win at Marijampolė Football Arena.
 Grot got off the mark on 14 August when he scored in a 2–0 league win over Silkeborg.
 His goalscoring picked up later in the fall, scoring six goals over seven matches in October and November 2022, bringing his tally to nine goals in seventeen total league appearances.
 Grot's performances led to him being named Superliga Player of the Month for October.

 Kashiwa Reysol

 On 2 February 2023, Grot was sold to Japanese J1 League club Kashiwa Reysol.

+Odense BK

+On 4 March 2025, Grot joined Danish Nordicbet Liga club Odense BK on a free transfer after having been released from his former club.

 International career

 Grot is eligible for Netherlands and Suriname.
-He has represented both Netherlands U19 and Netherlands U17's at international level.
+He has represented both Netherlands U19 and Netherlands U17 at international level.

-He was included in Netherlands U17's squad for the European Championships in 2015 and Netherlands U19 European Championship squad during the summer of 2017, with Grot scoring against Germany U19's in their group match on 3 July in a 4–1 victory, helping the Netherlands U19's reach the semi finals of the tournament.
+He was included in Netherlands U17 squad for the European Championships in 2015 and Netherlands U19 European Championship squad during the summer of 2017, with Grot scoring against Germany U19s in their group match on 3 July in a 4–1 victory, helping the Netherlands U19's reach the semi-finals of the tournament.